stulentsev/vk-swf-file-remover/Readme.md

 ### First things first

 You will need ruby interpreter.
-This is (good place to start)[http://www.ruby-lang.org/en/downloads/]
+This is a good place to start: http://www.ruby-lang.org/en/downloads/

 ### Customize your script